 God knows us by our name (Isaiah 43:1).
 Shouldn’t we also know Him by His?

-El Elyon: Exploring the Profound Meaning of the Most High God
+El Elyon: Most High God

 Among the many names and titles of God found in the Bible, one name stands out as a testament to His supreme authority and sovereignty: El Elyon, the Most High God.
 This name appears in both the Old and New Testaments and conveys profound truths about the character and nature of God.
 In this blog post, we will delve into the significance of El Elyon, understanding what it means to recognize God as the Highest One.